 1. Rel-19 Stage-1 work is in progress for:

-- Store and Forward Satellite operation,
+- Store and Forward Satellite operation from a data service perspective (when no simultaneous active feeder link connection to the ground segment),

-- UE-Satellite-UE communication,
+- UE-Satellite-UE communication (unicast, multicast and broadcast),

-- Application inputs (e.g. based on Application KPIs) in selection and establishment of suitable satellite access or terrestrial access or dual connectivity

-- Application layer inputs for distributing user traffic over select access technologies when UE is using multiple access technology (e.g. for IoT services)
+- Application inputs (e.g. based on Application KPIs) in selection and establishment of suitable satellite access or terrestrial access for delivering user traffic over selected access technology (e.g. for IoT services)

-2. Identify potential enabler layer issues for supporting EAS on-board the satellite.
+2. Identify potential enabler layer issues for supporting edge computing on-board the satellite.

 NOTE : For the above aspects, SA6 depends on progress and decisions made by SA2.